Chris Bingham

 Christopher Bingham (born December 15, 1971) is an American professional racing driver from Kirkland, Washington.
 He is a noted sports car driver but also competed in stock cars, with eleven Busch Series starts and one ARCA start in his career.

 Racing career

 Early career

-Bingham began his professional racing career when he made four Indy Lights starts in 1997 with a best finish of 11th at Nazareth Speedway.
-He also participated in the 24 Hours of Daytona in a GT3-class Porsche.
+Bingham started in motocross at the age of 10, and ventured into car racing after completing an advance driving course at the Jim Russell Racing School in 1991.
+He began his professional racing career in 1994 at the last round of the IMSA championship, finishing 15th at the 2 hours of Phoenix driving a Tiga DBIV for Bobby Brown Racing.
+In 1997, Bingham participated in the 24 Hours of Daytona in a GT3-class Porsche and made four Indy Lights starts, with a best finish of 11th at Nazareth Speedway.
 He returned to Daytona and made his 12 Hours of Sebring debut in 1998.
 In 1999 and 2000 Bingham was the #2 driver for the Hybrid R&D Riley & Scott-Ford Le Mans Prototype team in the American Le Mans Series.
 He also passed his Indy Racing League rookie test with Mid-America Motorsports but decided not to pursue an entry into the IRL.
 In 2001 and 2002 Bingham drove the works Saleen S7R in the Grand-Am Series' GTS class to back to back championships, including 11 class victories.